nextcord/nextcord-v3/README.md

 ## Development Status

-V3 is currently in active early development.
-It is *not* ready for production use.
+V3 is currently in private development, which is why this is not updated.
+Will be updated soontm